likyoo/likyoo/README.md

 ### Hi there 👋

-I am a first-year master student in the College of Computer Science and Engineering, Shandong University of Science and Technology.
+I am a first-year Master student in the College of Computer Science and Engineering, Shandong University of Science and Technology.

 My research interests are in computer vision and remote sensing image process.